- Publisher policies

 Authors must include information regarding the provider of financial and material support of their research in the Funding section at the end of the manuscript.
 This statement should include authors' grant support, funding sources, and the provision of equipment and supplies.

 Competing interests might, in some circumstances, be a factor in editorial decisions, but we do not reject papers simply because a conflict has been disclosed.
 However, failure to provide financial or competing interests disclosures in the original submission may delay its evaluation and review.

 Unbiased independent critical assessment has a key place in scholarly publication.
 Reviewers should declare any association with authors of a paper.
 They should also disclose any financial or professional associations that could be perceived as interfering with the objectivity of their scientific assessment of a paper.
-If a reviewer is unsure whether they should review a paper for reasons of competing interests, they should inform the Editor of the paper or the Editorial Office (email@example.com) so that the Editor can decide whether a potential conflict should exclude them.
+If a reviewer is unsure whether they should review a paper for reasons of competing interests, they should inform the Editorial Office so that the Editor can decide whether a potential conflict should exclude them.